john-science/python_for_scientists/classes/02_data_structures/lecture_02.md

 ####  sets

-Imagine we want to know every country the students in the class are from.
-If we went through each student in the class, we would probably get a list with "United States" in it many times.
+Imagine we want to know every county that the students in this class were born in.
+If we went through each student and asked them where they were born, we would probably get the response "United States" several times.
 But that's not quite what we want.
 We want a short list with each country just written once.
-Luckily, this kind of thing is common enough that it is built right into Python, in a data structure called "sets"
+There is a standard Python data structure for this called a "set".

 First, let's create an empty set: